awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Extensions.md

 1. Fixed bugs for unnamed prepared statements such as those from JDBC\.

-1. Previously, when you tried to do `CREATE EXTENSION apg_plan_mgmt` when it is not loaded in the `shared_preload_libraries`, the PostgreSQL backend connection would be dropped\.
+1. Previously, when you tried to do `CREATE EXTENSION apg_plan_mgmt` when it is not loaded in the `shared_preload_libraries`, the PostgreSQL backend connection was dropped\.
 Now, an error message prints and the connection is not dropped\.

 1. The default value of the `cardinality_error` in the `apg_plan_mgmt.plans table` is NULL, but it can be set to \-1 during the `apg_plan_mgmt.evolve_plan_baselines` function\.
 NULL is now used consistently\.